MicrosoftDocs/win32/desktop-src/wiaaut/-wiaaut-videopreview.md

 ---
 title: VideoPreview object
 description: Displays the video stream of a video imaging device.
 A VideoPreview object can be created by dropping the VideoPreview control on a form or by using an OBJECT tag.
-The VideoPreview control is a visible control. ms.assetid: 'c6f1f61d-2edc-4820-8567-fc3e94c7d4f6'
+The VideoPreview control is a visible control. ms.assetid: c6f1f61d-2edc-4820-8567-fc3e94c7d4f6
+keywords:
+- VideoPreview object WIA Automation
-keywords: ["VideoPreview object WIA Automation", "VideoPreview object WIA Automation , described"]
+- VideoPreview object WIA Automation , described
 topic_type:
 - apiref
 api_name: